Pemberton’s 12 foot Regent is a luxurious static caravan for the style conscious.

 There’s also a door into a small but perfectly formed en-suite with contains a simple handbasin and toilet with a mirrored corner cabinet.
 Not the largest of en-suite spaces, but perfectly adequate nonetheless.

 Pemberton have a winner on their hands with the Regent static caravan.
 We really liked the ability to close off the lounge which makes the home comfortable and warm.
 Not everyone likes a huge, open plan space and those sliding doors work well.
-Add to that a really attractive colour scheme, a well-appointed kitchen and comfy bedrooms and all at the keenest of prices.
+Add to that a really attractive colour scheme, a well-appointed kitchen and comfy bedrooms; the Pemberton Regent also has the keenest of prices.
 What more could you want?

 Ability to close off the lounge from the kitchen.